omarathon/riot-api-crawler/README.md

 It is recommended for one to install the first-half of the above dependencies and to use the jar that does not contain the dependencies in their project, if they do not intend to use the PostFirebaseOutputHandler.

+## Known Issues

+ - If a Summoner's MatchList is not obtainable, i.e a 404 error, the crawler stops haphazardly (perhaps they were banned).
+Currently one may resolve this by implementing a SummonerFilter which tests whether their MatchList data is obtainable / tests whether they are banned.

 ## Future Developments

 Here I list some interesting future developments to the project: